adamnfish/pixel-camera-backup/README.md

 You can then use your cloud provider of choice's tool for synchronising the contents of this directory to the cloud.

+e.g. to backup your photos into Amazon S3, you might use the following command.

     aws s3 sync ~/Pictures/phone-backup/sync s3://my-storage/phone/